 Step 2 – Add all the pumpkin ribs

-Now we add all the other pumpkin ribs, using the guidelines from previous step.
-Each rib is is a “C” shaped curve, similar in shape to the first oval we have drawn.
+Now we add all the other pumpkin ribs, using the guidelines from the previous step.
+Each rib is a “C” shaped curve, similar in shape to the first oval we have drawn.

 Notice that our ribs are just touching the curved guidelines, so they become slightly smaller as we draw towards the outer edges of our pumpkin.
 Also, the ribs become slightly narrower as we move from the centre to the sides.

 You can either draw one side first, then the other, or start at the centre, and then add one rib on each side until you have three on both.